krutovvv/browser-mcp/README.md

-# Coder Chrome Automation Workspace
+# Coder Chrome Automation and MCP

 Provision a Coder workspace with headless Chrome browser, CDP proxy, and noVNC interface for browser automation and monitoring.